-1. Panagopoulos, An. & Panagopoulos, Al. (2005).
-A time series method fo forecasting - A case study of West Greece.
-Archives of Economic History, 17(1),pp. 67- ch has been c financed by the European Union (European Social Fund -ESF) and Greek national funds through the Operational Program "Education and Life-long Learning" of the National Strategic Reference Framework (NSRF) - Research Funding Program: ARCHIMEDES III.
-Investing in knowledge society through the Europe Social Fund.
+Panagopoulos, An. & Panagopoulos, Al. (2005).
+A time series method for occupancy forecasting - A case study of West Greece.
+Archives of Economic History, 17(1),pp. 87- 78.

-2. Lisgara E.G., Androulakis G.S., (2007).
+Lisgara E.G., Androulakis G.S., (2007).
 An applied methodology for the prediction of time series' local optima.
-Proceedings of the 8th Hellenic European Research on Com-puter Mathematics & its Applications Conference (HERCMA), Athens.
+Proceedings of the 8th Hellenic European Research on Computer Mathematics & its Applications Conference (HERCMA), Athens.